UTDNebula/nebula-api/README.md

 ## Questions or Feedback

-If you have any questions about this project, reach out to the Project Nebula Maintainers at core-maintainers@utdnebula.com or open an issue or discussion on this repository.
+If you have any questions about this project, reach out to the Project Nebula maintainers at core-maintainers@utdnebula.com or open an issue or discussion on this repository.